mbround18/valheim-docker/README.md

 > [If you are looking for a guide on how to get started click here](https://github.com/mbround18/valheim-docker/discussions/28)
 >
 > Mod Support!
 It is supported to launch the server with BepInEx but!!!!! as a disclaimer!
 You take responsibility for debugging why your server won't start.
-> Modding is not supported by the Valheim developers officially yet; Which means you WILL run into odin.errors.
+> Modding is not supported by the Valheim developers officially yet; Which means you WILL run into errors.
 This repo has been tested with running ValheimPlus as a test mod and does not have any issues.
-> See [Getting started with odin.mods]
+> See [Getting started with mods]

 ### Download Locations